90 Chewable Tablets ( SKU: 9230, NPN: 80037407 )

 Clinically, DGL has been shown to have comparable efficacy to cimetidine for both the healing and prevention of ulcer recurrences.3 Additionally, extracts of licorice have been shown to inhibit the adhesion of H. pylori to gastric mucosa, as well as the growth of antibiotic resistant strains, suggesting multiple mechanisms of action for its anti-ulcer benefit.4,5 The use of chewable tablets appears necessary for DGL’s efficacy, as it allows for distribution and absorption by the gastric mucosa.3

-Xylitol, microcrystalline cellulose, chocolate flavour, guar gum, cocoa powder, coconut flavour, purified water, stearic acid, vegetable grade magnesium stearate (lubricant), Stevia rebaudiana leaf.
+Xylitol, natural chocolate flavour, microcrystalline cellulose, guar gum, cocoa powder, natural coconut flavour, purified water, stearic acid, vegetable grade magnesium stearate (lubricant), Stevia rebaudiana leaf.

 Contains no artificial preservatives, colours or sweeteners and no dairy, soy, wheat, gluten or yeast.
 Sealed for your protection.
 Do not use if seal is broken.
 For freshness, store in a cool, dry place.

-Chew 1 tablet per day 20 minutes before each meal or as directed by a health care practitioner.
+Recommended Adult Dose: Chew 1 tablet 20 minutes before each meal or as directed by a health care practitioner.

 Nearly all contraindications to DGL are due to pseudohyperaldosteronism or mineralocorticoid excess, effects which appear to be primarily due to glycyrrhizic acid.
 Although there are no apparent contraindications for DGL, patients with hypertension, congestive heart failure and hypokalemia should be monitored carefully.
 The safety of DGL in pregnancy and breastfeeding is unknown and should be used with caution.
 Consult a health care practitioner if symptoms persist or worsen.
 Keep out of reach of children.